 Death of the horse

-When the horse dies other than by slaughter or the horse disappears, the owner shall return the passport to the issuing body or to SEGES, Horses within 30 days.
+When the horse dies other than by slaughter, or the horse disappears, the owner must return the passport to the issuing body or to SEGES, Horses, within 30 days.
 It is possible to have the passport returned when the death of the horse is registered in the database and the passport has been invalidated.

 Horses being imported into Denmark

 Within 30 days of the date of completion of the customs procedure, the owner of the horse must apply for an identification document or for registration of an existing identification document in the Danish national database.
 Applications should be sent to the appropriate issuing body or SEGES, Horses.

 The Danish contact point is: